jamesbutler01/TwoStepTask/README.md

-To get started simply run one of the `Fig..` scripts to generate the relevant figure.
-Note, the first time running will be considerably slower as the smoothed spike rasters for each cell and trial epoch are generated from the raw data.
+To get started simply run one of the `Fig.` scripts to generate the relevant figure.
+The first time running will be considerably slower as the smoothed spike rasters for each cell and trial epoch are generated from the raw data.
 Subsequent runs will be quicker as these rasters are cached locally upon creation.
 Note, the code for statistics/permutations is not provided due to the extensive time these take to run, but we're happy to provide them upon request.